chinamike65/hugo-tuolesi/content/book3/book3en.md

 Tsongkhapa was born and passed away on the twenty-fifth of October.

-The auspicious day of Medicine Buddha is the eighth day of every month.
+The auspicious day of the Medicine Buddha is the eighth day of every month.

 The auspicious days of the Dakini Buddha are on the tenth and twenty-fifth of each month.